mit-orcd/orcd-spack/README.md

     3. Updates the environment configs install and module roots and adds upstreams to production spack install
     4. Creates `dev_stack-setup-env.sh` file for setting up dev environment
 3. Run `dev_deploy_stacks.sh` to add existing packages to dev environments
-4. Make changes, run `dev_deploy_stacks.sh` again to deploy to your dev environment, test installs
+4. Make changes, run `dev_deploy_stacks.sh` again to deploy to your dev environment, test installs.
+See "Basic Spack Usage" below for how to make these chages.
 5. Copy changes back to production by running `update_prod_stack.sh`
 6. Create a Pull Request for your branch.
 Check:
     1. You have run `update_prod_stack.sh`- the environment files should reflect the production space, not your development space